Nikos Kazantzakis: Literary work

-Through the next several decades, from the 1910s through the 1930s, Kazantzakis traveled around Greece, much of Europe, northern Africa, and to several countries in Asia.
-Countries he visited include: Germany, Italy, France, The Netherlands, Romania, Egypt, Russia, Japan, and China, among others.
-These journeys put Kazantzakis in contact with different philosophies, ideologies, lifestyles, and people, all of which influenced him and his writings.
+Through the next several decades, from the 1910s through the 1930s, Kazantzakis visited many countries, including Germany, Italy, France, the Netherlands, Romania, Egypt, Russia, Japan, and China, among others.
 Kazantzakis would often write about his influences in letters to friends, citing Sigmund Freud, the philosophy of Friedrich Nietzsche, Buddhist theology, and communist ideology as major influences.
 While he continued to travel later in life, the bulk of his travel writing came from this time period.

 Kazantzakis began writing The Odyssey: A Modern Sequel in 1924, and completed it in 1938 after fourteen years of writing and revision.
 The poem follows the hero of Homer's Odyssey, Odysseus, as he undertakes a final journey after the end of the original poem.
 Following the structure of Homer's Odyssey, it is divided into 24 rhapsodies and consists of 33,333 lines.
 While Kazantzakis felt this poem held his cumulative wisdom and experience, and that it was his greatest literary experience, literary critics were split, "some praised it as an unprecedented epic, [while] many simply viewed it as a hybristic act," with many scholars still being split to this day.
 A common criticism of The Odyssey: A Modern Sequel was aimed at Kazantzakis's over-reliance on flowery and metaphorical verse, a criticism that is also aimed at his works of fiction.

 Many of Kazantzakis's most famous novels were published between 1940 and 1961, including Zorba the Greek (1946), Christ Recrucified (1948), Captain Michalis (1953), The Last Temptation of Christ (1955), and Report to Greco (1961).

 The scholar Peter Bien argues that each story presents different aspects of post-World War II Greek culture such as religion, nationalism, political beliefs, the Greek Civil War, gender roles, immigration, and general cultural practices and beliefs.
 These works also explore what Kazantzakis believed to be the unique physical and spiritual location of Greece, a nation that belongs to neither the East nor the West, an idea he put forth in many of his letters to friends.
 Bien writes: "Kazantzakis viewed Greece's special mission as the reconciliation of Eastern instinct with Western reason," thus echoing the Bergsonian themes found in many of his novels where logos is balanced against emotion.

 Two of these works of fiction, Zorba the Greek and The Last Temptation of Christ, had major motion picture adaptations in 1964 and in 1988 respectively.